jortizDS/jortizDS/README.md

 ## Hi there 👋

+🎯 **Data Analyst | Data Scientist | Statistician**

+🔍 I’m passionate about turning data into actionable insights using Python, SQL, and modern data tools.

+---

+## 🧠 What I Do

+- 📊 Data analysis & visualization
+- 📈 Predictive modeling & machine learning
+- 🛠 SQL querying, ETL, and data wrangling
+- 📁 Dashboard creation with tools like Shiny, Tableau & Power BI

+---

 <!--
 **jortizDS/jortizDS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.